Skip to main content

 • Contents that contain commas in a consistent pattern on each line indicates CSV format.

-3. If none of the preceding criteria are met, Lumi treats the file format as unknown and proceeds with line-based parsing.
+5. If neither JSON nor CSV are detected, Lumi treats the event format as plain text and proceeds with line-based parsing.